SeanDS/zero/docs/index.rst

 What `circuit` does not do
 ==========================

-As `circuit` can only perform a linear analysis, it assumes that the circuit's components' operating points are around zero.
-Non-linear components such as transistors, diodes and saturated transformers cannot be simulated.
-One exception is the :class:`op-amp <.OpAmp>`, which is available in `circuit` but only as a linearised component; as such, limits to the op-amp's input or output swing are not able to be simulated in the standard analysis.
+`circuit` linearises the circuit before performing an analysis, and as such distorsion, saturation or intermodulation that would occur in the real circuit is not considered.
+It also assumes that the circuit's components' operating points are around zero, and so non-linear components which can be operated in a linear regime such as transistors cannot be simulated, nor the effect of dc offsets on op-amps.
+One exception to this is the :class:`op-amp <.OpAmp>`, which is available in `circuit` but only as a linearised component; as such, limits to the op-amp's input or output swing are not able to be simulated in the standard analysis.